-Full OPA-Contracted Province-Wide CDM Program descriptions are available on the on the saveONenergy website at https://saveonenergy.ca.
+Full OPA-Contracted Province-Wide CDM Program descriptions are available from the OPA and additional information on the initiatives can be found on the saveONenergy website at https://saveonenergy.ca.
 The targeted customer types, objectives, and individual descriptions for each Program Initiative are detailed in Appendix A.